RISC-KC/basic_rv32s/guidelines/development_log.md

 Vivado’s flow pane suggests a standard workflow;
 I decided to go step by step, clearing errors/warnings before moving on.
 So I started with Behavioral Simulation again and focused on eliminating X and Z in the waveforms.
-While chasing Z’s...
-I found the culprit.

 ### [2025.06.03]